 OPEX and CAPEX budgets

 CAPEX costs are obvious and upfront.
 Most likely you have a budget defined that needs to be adhered to, unless you come from the “act now ask for forgiveness later” camp!
 Aside from service contracts (usually in the 10% of purchase price range), OPEX costs can be a little more difficult to calculate and compare.
 These include use of specialized consumables (e.g. cassettes, liquid sensing tips, plates) which can start mounting up.
 If you have a rough idea of your throughput, use this to compare OPEX costs across the board.

-Check in again with us in a couple of weeks when we will explore additional points that can catch you out such as microplate format compatibility, acceptable dead volumes and how much time do you want to dedicate to the day to day running of an automated liquid handler?
+Check out part 2 where we explore additional points that can catch you out such as microplate format compatibility, acceptable dead volumes and how much time do you want to dedicate to the day to day running of an automated liquid handler?
 Based on the collective experience of our own sales, support and product management teams we’ve also come up with our definitive check list of considerations which we will share to help guide you to your perfect solution.